By Kelly McEtchin

 On January 6, San Diego State University College of Extended Studies held their 4th Annual Green Event focusing on the issues of water, water careers, and water management in San Diego County.
 Called “Managing Water: Careers, Legislation, and New Trends,” students, jobseekers, and business professionals listened while a panel of water industry experts spoke about the new trends of water management and water conservation in San Diego.

-After creating green certificate programs in green building construction, green energy management, and residential and sustainable practices, College of Extended Studies’ (CES) Senior Program Development Director Wendy Evers believes that adding another certificate program in water management and landscape sustainability is important.
+After creating green certificate programs in green building construction, green energy management, College of Extended Studies’ (CES) Senior Program Development Director Wendy Evers believes that adding another certificate program in water management and landscape sustainability is important.

 San Diego sits at the end of the water pipeline and providing a safe and reliable water supply to support the 3.1 million residents is a major responsibility,” Evers stated.
 There is a five-year study predicting a growth rate of 10-20% for water-industry occupations, and she added that “the new water management and landscape sustainability certificate gives adult learners’ knowledge and skill preparation for a career in the water industry.”